stratapp/stratapp-website/pricing.md

 faqs:
 - question: Do you offer a free trial?
   answer: |-
-    We offer a free 15 day trial.
-Plenty of time to get started and familiar with #stratapp.
+    We offer a 15 day free trial, plenty of time to get started and familiar with #stratapp.

     There are no set-up fees or hardware costs.
+We do recommend engaging a coach (see FAQ below on implementation support).
 - question: How does annual billing work and what is the contract term?
   answer: You can choose from monthly or annual billing.
 There is no contract term
     beyond the billing cycle.
 Annual billing is discounted 22-29% and billed yearly